• Home

 Jamila Weaver

-Jamila Weaver is a volunteer who enjoys providing administrative support to MVP.
+Jamila Weaver enjoys providing operational support to MVP.
 She has worked in various settings in health care over the years and holds a Bachelor of Science in Nursing from Saint Luke’s College of Health Sciences and a Master of Public Administration (dual emphases Leadership and Healthcare Administration) from the Henry W. Bloch School of Management, UMKC.

 PAST EVENTS